What is @escaping in Swift closures

 to nil

 .
-If we failed to get a location, nobody would get a release, which leads to a memory leak.
+If we failed to get a location, nobody would get a release, leading to a memory leak.

 // MARK: - CLLocationManagerDelegate